 What test is required before the insertion?

-BioTE requires, at the minimum, our comprehensive blood panel which can be discussed with your BioTE provider.
+At a minimum, BioTE requires our comprehensive blood panel which you can discuss with your BioTE provider.

 What happens during the in-office insertion?

 During the in-office visit, which only takes a few minutes, patients are brought into the exam room, and the insertion site is numbed.
 The most common site of insertion is the upper buttocks.
-A small incision is then made for the pellet to be inserted.
+A small incision is then made for pellet insertion.
 Once the pellet is inserted, the insertion site is covered with a small bandage.

 What happens during the week following the insertion?

-After pellet insertion, its best to eliminate lower body exercise.
-This doesn’t include walking, but, extraneous exercise is not recommended.
-Swimming, hot tubs, and bath tubs are to be avoided, this doesn’t include showers.
-After removal of the bandage, normal activities may resume.
+After pellet insertion, it's best to eliminate lower body exercise.
+You can walk, but extraneous activity is not recommended.
+Swimming, hot tubs, and bathtubs are to be avoided; however, showers are permitted.
+After removal of the bandage, normal activity may resume.

 How often is pellet insertion necessary?

 As each patient’s symptoms are unique, so is each patient’s path to hormone optimization.
 Your journey will be customized to fit your specific needs.
 It takes more than one to two weeks for your hormones to get out of balance, so expect it to take time to resolve.